 - Resistance to Meeting New People

-Meeting new couples can carry a pressure for a person to come across as attractive, fun, sexually open and confident.
+Meeting new couples can carry pressure for a person to come across as attractive, fun, sexually open, and confident.
 Needing to present themselves as such can provoke anxiety.
 A person may fear rejection and instead choose not to expose themselves at all.

 - Indecisiveness and Self-Doubt

 A person may not trust their own judgment and leave the important decisions to their partner or other people.
 In swinging, they may choose to play along even when that makes them uncomfortable.
 They may have difficulties setting boundaries and expressing the need for a certain set of rules.
 Their desire to please others may stop them from speaking up about little things like where to eat and big things like whether to swap.